vcsuja/RSI/README.md

 Matlab codes for computing Radial symmetry Index (RSI).

 # Introduction:
-The Radial Symmetry Index quantifies the rotatial symmetry in images by assigning a value between 0 and 1, with 0 indicating no symmetry and 1 indicating perfect symmetry.
+The Radial Symmetry Index (RSI) quantifies the rotatial symmetry in images by assigning a value between 0 and 1, with 0 indicating no symmetry and 1 indicating perfect symmetry.
 Physically, RSI computes the variance in the magnitude of the data at every radial location and maps this variance between 0 and 1 using a sigmoid function.

 # Test Cases:
 ![](Data/CombinedImage_RSI.png)